GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (179) .md

 **At Higher Tiers**: The benefits for higher tiers are noted above.

 **Critical Failure**: You gain 1d4 points of spell sickness.

+#### Abolish Abomination

+**Minimum Tier**: 3

+**Casting Time**: 3 actions

+**Effect**: Your touch seeks to undo a most unnatural form of creature.
+If you target a bigenerae, eldritch, or monster- you inflict an unlisted attack against it as the spell seeks to to tear it apart.
+Additionally, regardless of the creature's type- you inflict an unlisted attack against it and a crushing attack.
+If it is a biginerae, eldritch, or monster type creature- it must succeed a [Fort] save with a DV equal to the spell check result or suffer 2 wounds and then perform an incapacitation save.
+If it was a bigenerae, the DV is increased by the spell's tier.
+Additionally, any creature of undeath affected by this spell loses points of undeath equal to the spellcheck's points of success.

+A critical hit by an unlisted attack of this spell inflicts an additional wound or reduces a creature's points of undeath by the spellcheck's points of success.

+A creature killed by this spell is completely destroyed and almost unrecognisable.
+It cannot be reanimated by any means.

+**At Higher Tiers**: For each tier beyond minimum, the caster may choose one of the following;
+* The casting time is reduced by 1 action (to a minimum of 1 action)
+* The first attack inflicted by the spell against a creature gains a +1 bonus.
+* The crushing attack against a creature gains a +2 bonus for the purpose of inflicting a critical hit.
+* The DV of the [Fort] save is increased by 5.
+* The incapacitation save inflicted by a failed [Fort] save from the spell is increased by 2.

+**Critical Failure**: You inflict two unlisted attacks against yourself.
+The second attack gains a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
+These attacks will inflict an additional unlisted attack as the result of a critical hit against you.

 #### Abnegate